The Mill Project

 For over 100 years, the Bushkill Creek Corridor was one of Easton’s primary centers for commerce, industry, and innovation.
 After several decades of disinvestment and decline, today a large-scale initiative is underway to revitalize this important Corridor by leveraging and celebrating creativity, sustainability, and our community’s proud cultural heritage.

 Through an innovative public/private partnership between the City of Easton, Easton Redevelopment Authority, Lafayette College, and VM Development Group, the Simon Silk Mill is being redeveloped as a world class mixed use complex known as Silk: A Creative Community.
-The vision for Silk brings together the world’s best creative industries professionals, a green/sustainable technology incubator, unique retail establishments, fine restaurants, gardens and trails, cultural and educational experiences, condominiums and lofts, a boutique hotel and conference facilities, and hundreds of thousands of visitor each year.
-In June, it was announced that internationally renowned sculptor Stephen Antonakos will create the first signature artwork at the Silk site, a neon piece that will adorn the Mill’s iconic smokestack.
-Construction of Silk is scheduled to begin by the end of 2011, with the initial phase of building rehabilitation starting in 2012.
+The vision for Silk includes the world’s best creative industries professionals, a green/sustainable technology incubator, unique retail establishments, fine restaurants, gardens and trails, cultural and educational experiences, condominiums and lofts, a boutique hotel and conference facilities, and hundreds of thousands of visitors each year.

 Less than 2 miles downstream, Lafayette College is advancing one of the most transformative initiatives in its long and illustrious history.
-The Williams Arts Campus at the base of College Hill will be anchored by the Williams Visual Arts Building and will feature an experimental black box theater, a state-of-the-art film theater, a sound stage, and a high-tech media and teaching lab.
+The Williams Arts Campus at the base of College Hill is anchored by the Williams Visual Arts Building and features a state-of-the-art film theater and a high-tech media and teaching lab.

 Connecting these two projects is the newly constructed Karl Stirner Arts Trail.
 Named for the renowned sculptor and Easton arts pioneer, this 2.5-mile hiking and biking trail serves as a canvas for a mix of local, national, and international artists, the identification of whom is guided by the Council for the Arts, a committee of dedicated artists and community members with close ties to the highest quality artists and arts organizations in the world.